opentok/opentok-android-sdk-samples/Simple-Multiparty/README.md

 ## Subcribing to multiple streams

-Previous samples subscribe to only one stream.
-In a multiparty video audio call there should be multiple parties.
+Previous samples subscribed to only one stream.
+In a multiparty video audio call there are multiple streams.

 ```java
 @Override